UNITED STATES

 66. Instead, the Company has relied on the Questionnaire Notice Requirement, with its requirement that a stockholder of record request the Forms, and 10-day period in which the Company may respond, to justify its refusal to provide such forms.
 However, the Questionnaire Notice Requirement serves no purpose other than to make more procedurally difficult and/or thwart director nominations by stockholders.

-67. In the December 3 Letter, the Company effectively conceded that the Questionnaire Notice Requirement can easily be manipulated to exclude director nominations by a stockholder, writing that “the Bylaws permit the Secretary up to 10 days to deliver the form of the Company’s questionnaire to a stockholder of record upon a valid request, which, among other things, provides the Company with time to consider supplementing the questionnaire as needed to account for circumstances at the time.”
+67. In the December 3 Letter, the Company effectively conceded that the Questionnaire Notice Requirement can easily be manipulated to exclude director nominations by a stockholder, writing that the Bylaws permit the Secretary up to 10 days to deliver the form of the Companys questionnaire to a stockholder of record upon a valid request, which, among other things, provides the Company with time to consider supplementing the questionnaire as needed to account for circumstances at the time.
 Id. at 6-7 (emphasis added).
-But a questionnaire that the Company modifies on an ad hoc basis, “as needed to account for circumstances at the time”—presumably tailored to any specific stockholder’s nomination—is not a “form” questionnaire, in any sense of the term, nor necessary, because the Company has the right to seek “any such other information as it may reasonably request,” see Bylaws, Art.
+But a questionnaire that the Company modifies on an ad hoc basis, as needed to account for circumstances at the timepresumably tailored to any specific stockholders nominationis not a form questionnaire, in any sense of the term, nor necessary, because the Company has the right to seek any such other information as it may reasonably request, see Bylaws, Art.
 II § 2(b)(3), and Opportunities specifically agreed to provide any such information upon the request of the Company.

 68. The Questionnaire Notice Requirement can be a tool for precluding stockholder nominations outright under certain circumstances and timeframes set forth under the Bylaws.
-For example, if the Company were to set a date for the annual meeting that is either more than 30 days before or 70 days after the one-year anniversary of the preceding year’s annual meeting date, then an immediate ten-day nomination deadline would be triggered for stockholder nominations under the Bylaws.
+For example, if the Company were to set a date for the annual meeting that is either more than 30 days before or 70 days after the one-year anniversary of the preceding years annual meeting date, then an immediate ten-day nomination deadline would be triggered for stockholder nominations under the Bylaws.
 Under these circumstances, even if a stockholder of record were to submit the written request for the Forms on the same date as the first public announcement of the date of the annual meeting, the Company could refuse to provide them until the very last day of the ten-day nomination period.
 The

 Questionnaire Notice Requirement should not be a tool for implementing procedural obstacles to stockholder nominations.
-Moreover, under this timing, the stockholder would not have time to move shares from Cede & Co. to the beneficial owner’s name, a purported prerequisite as shown by the facts here under the Defendants’ interpretation of the Bylaws.
+Moreover, under this timing, the stockholder would not have time to move shares from Cede & Co. to the beneficial owners name, a purported prerequisite as shown by the facts here under the Defendants interpretation of the Bylaws.

-69. Just as concerning, ad hoc “forms” that can easily be modified at the whims of Company management and the Board to serve individuals’ goals and priorities, rather than to benefit the Company as a whole, have no legitimate corporate purpose.
+69. Just as concerning, ad hoc forms that can easily be modified at the whims of Company management and the Board to serve individuals goals and priorities, rather than to benefit the Company as a whole, have no legitimate corporate purpose.

-70. The type of manipulation that the Questionnaire Notice Requirement can breed is also apparent in the Company’s November 22 Letter refusing to provide the requested Forms.
-Lee gave no meaningful explanation for the refusal to provide them, rather the Company simply claimed that the request was “unreasonable on its face.”
+70. The type of manipulation that the Questionnaire Notice Requirement can breed is also apparent in the Companys November 22 Letter refusing to provide the requested Forms.
+Lee gave no meaningful explanation for the refusal to provide them, rather the Company simply claimed that the request was unreasonable on its face.
 November 22 Letter at 1.
-Standard forms that are maintained on the Company’s servers should be easy to locate and send, and under no circumstances should such a request be “unreasonable on its face.”
+Standard forms that are maintained on the Companys servers should be easy to locate and send, and under no circumstances should such a request be unreasonable on its face.
 Only if these Forms do not exist, or would be substantially revised before sending to Opportunities, would a claim of delay make sense; alternatively, the Company was purposefully withholding the Forms to manufacture an objection to the eventual Nomination Notice.
-In either event, the Company’s actions, which Defendants have justified through the Questionnaire Notice Requirement, were an improper attempt to avoid legitimate director nominations.
+In either event, the Companys actions, which Defendants have justified through the Questionnaire Notice Requirement, were an improper attempt to avoid legitimate director nominations.

-71. Despite the Company’s refusal to provide the Forms, the Nomination Notice included completed questionnaires and representations and agreements satisfying all of the substantive requirements in the Bylaws, for the Nominees.
+71. Despite the Companys refusal to provide the Forms, the Nomination Notice included completed questionnaires and representations and agreements satisfying all of the substantive requirements in the Bylaws, for the Nominees.
 See Nomination Notice at Ex.
-C. Each Nominee completed and submitted a comprehensive and customary written questionnaire that is substantially similar in scope to forms of written questionnaires provided by a company’s secretary in like situations, as well as a written representation and agreement that mirrors the language of the Company requirements set forth in Article II, Section 2(b)(4)(ii) of the Bylaws.
+C. Each Nominee completed and submitted a comprehensive and customary written questionnaire that is substantially similar in scope to forms of written questionnaires provided by a companys secretary in like situations, as well as a written representation and agreement that mirrors the language of the Company requirements set forth in Article II, Section 2(b)(4)(ii) of the Bylaws.
 Id. at 2.

-72. Notably, while the Bylaws also provide that the Company may reasonably request other information of the Nominees in order to, among other things, assess “the eligibility of a proposed nominee to serve as a director of the [Company],” Art.
+72. Notably, while the Bylaws also provide that the Company may reasonably request other information of the Nominees in order to, among other things, assess the eligibility of a proposed nominee to serve as a director of the [Company], Art.
 2 § 2(b)(3), the Company has never requested that the questionnaires or written representations and agreements be supplemented or that additional information be provided.
 Instead, the Company has relied solely on its form-over-substance objection to the Nomination Notice.
-As there was no basis for the Company to refuse the Nomination Notice on this—at best—hyper- technical argument, the nominations must now be permitted to be presented at the 2022 Annual Meeting.
+As there was no basis for the Company to refuse the Nomination Notice on thisat besthyper- technical argument, the nominations must now be permitted to be presented at the 2022 Annual Meeting.

 COUNT I